awsdocs/aws-cloudtrail-user-guide/doc_source/stop-cloudtrail-from-sending-events-to-cloudwatch-logs.md

-# Stopping CloudTrail from Sending Events to CloudWatch Logs<a name="stop-cloudtrail-from-sending-events-to-cloudwatch-logs"></a>
+# Stopping CloudTrail from sending events to CloudWatch Logs<a name="stop-cloudtrail-from-sending-events-to-cloudwatch-logs"></a>

 You can stop sending AWS CloudTrail events to Amazon CloudWatch Logs by updating a trail to disable CloudWatch Logs settings\.